lmiller1990/electic/posts/A_Simple_Vuex_From_Scratch.md

 })
 ```

-Values or objects passed to a Vue instance using the above syntaxc are exposed by `this.$options`.
-We can access the store by using `this.$options.store`, then assign it to a global `$store` object in the `beforeCreate` lifecycle method.
+Values or objects passed to a Vue instance using the above syntax are exposed by `this.$options`.
+We can access the store by using `this.$options.store`, then assign it to a global `$store` property in the `beforeCreate` lifecycle method.
 Create a `store.js` file and add the following:

 ```js
 class Store {